EthanWaters/reusable_digital_workflow/README.md

   4. `Export`

 ## Installation & Requirements
-The system was developed with the following:
+The system was developed with the following.
+See environment log for details of all packages installed in dev environment.

 #### R Environment Information